| early Casio with unusual semi- analogue sound |

 but the "CT" in Casio model names was introduced later.)

 The percussive sounds are selected by the white keys, while the continuous sounds (like organ tones) are selected by the black keys.
-Unlike with the 201, Casio now first time dared to call a sound "piano" (not only "Elec.
+Unlike with the 201, Casio now first time dared to name a sound "piano" (not only "Elec.
 Piano"), although like with many squarewave based instruments it is not that realistic.
 "Piano 1" is a bit buzzy in the bass range brassy in the mids and resembles more a picked string with higher notes (much like a Clavinet), while "Piano 2" has more realistic higher notes but a bass range like an acoustic guitar.
 The "Funky Clavi" is a buzzier "Piano 1" variant.
 The "Celesta" is more a Rhodes piano and not very percussive.
 The "Clavichord" has a percussive attack phase but a buzzy bass range (resembles more a Russian balalaika).
 Both "harpsichords" have a harsh attack phase and too little presence.
 The "Synthe- Sound" is a harsh and very dry sort- of picked string (like a harpsichord), that goes "enng!" in the bass range and seems to be a predecessor of the great "Frog" on Casio MT-60.
 The "Harp 1" resembles more a music box while the other 3 harps resemble more picked strings like intended.
 Both kotos are ok; the "Koto 2" is harsher and dry.
 The "Elec.
 Sound" is a sort-of pipe organ that fades quiet.
 The "Taisho Koto" (instrument see here) is a bright and impulsive picked string with dry bass range.
 The guitars are a little brassy but ok.
 "Guitar" 5 & 6 have bright steel strings.
 "Guitar 7" sounds thin and unrealistic (more like a banjo but with an unpercussive bass range).
 The "Banjo" sounds percussive but not hollow enough and has a bright and dry buzzing bass range.
 "Elec.
 Guitar" 1 & 2 sound undistorted, bright and with long sustain phase.
 "Elec.
 Guitar 3" fades a bit duller (like through a wahwah- pedal?).
 The "Elec.
 Bass" sounds brassy and has a buzzy bass range.

 The "Pipe Organ 1" is bright, 2 has a duller multipulse squarewave organ timbre (sounds rather of home organ) with sonorous bass range.
 3 is a duller pipe organ while 4 is another multipulse timbre (pipe organ with nice bass range).
 The "Elec.
 Organ" is a bright timbre with hollower bass range (still pipe- like).
 "Bandonion" is a thin and harsh multipulse timbre that also sounds more of metal organ pipes.
 The "Accordion" is not reedy enough and resembles more bright wooden organ pipes (or a very muffled reed organ?).
 The "Bag Pipe" is a thinner version of the latter, way too dull to sound realistic despite the hardware has the correct waveform (used in the "Synthe- Sound").
 The "Oboe" sounds ok, although a bit trumpet- like and has a buzzy bass range.
 The "Clarinet" sounds correct, the "Flute" (recorder?) too.
 The "Sakuhachi" strongly crossfades the waveform in its slow attack phase, which sounds synthesized; in the mids and bass range it resembles a "wah"- voice.
 The "Horn" is not that brassy and in the bass range more a dull reed organ.
 The "Fluegelhorn" sounds a bit brassier and more natural, also due to a more natural attack phase.
 The "Trumpet" sounds only credible in the mids but with buzzy bass and flute- like high notes.
 The "brass" is duller but also little realistic.
 The "bass" is rather a tuba.
 The "Cello" fades duller and sounds a bit brassy.
 The "Viola" sounds similar and fades less strong.
 The "Violin" fades a bit brighter and sounds fairly realistic in the mids.
 In comparison to Casiotone 201 unfortunately the cute "WA WA" voice is gone.
 When sustain is off, all sounds stop almost immediately after releasing the key.
 The sound presets itself also contain neither vibrato nor tremolo.